 Wandering in the eastern part of the city, visitors can stumble upon a surprising small garden.
 Inside, there are three tower-like buildings dating back from the 13th century.
 Their singular conic turquoise domes catch the eyes.
 Stucco decorations, intricate brickwork, gliding, and calligraphy painting add to their beauty.
 These towers are actually burial places for clerics members of the House of Safi, who once ruled over Qom.

 Qom is famous for a specific and beautiful kind of ceramic beads called "Kharmohre" (Qom technique).
 The city is the last production centre of this six-thousand-old handicraft.
-Known as the "Persian blue seed", or "Iranian blue bead", it is associated with good luck throughout all Middle-Eastern culture.
-This traditional small and delicate pottery is entirely made here, in the factory of the Saadatmand family, where visitors can attend pottery workshop to create their own pieces from fresh clay, using traditional ovens, and learning the process of glazing.
+Known as the "Persian blue seed", or "Iranian blue bead", it is associated with good luck throughout all Middle-Eastern cultures.
+This traditional small and delicate pottery is entirely made here, in the factory of the Saadatmand family, where visitors can attend pottery workshops to create their own pieces from fresh clay, using traditional ovens, and learn the process of glazing.

-Located 100 kilometres east of Qom, this salt ("namak") lake is one of the most interesting natural attraction of the region.
-Several millennia ago, the lake was part of the same sea than the Caspian Sea and Urmia Lake are remnants from.
+Located 100 kilometres east of Qom, this salt ("namak") lake is one of the most interesting natural attractions of the region.
+Several millennia ago, the lake was part of the same sea as the Caspian Sea and Urmia Lake are remnants from.
 Over the 1800 square kilometres of the lake, only one square kilometre has still water, leaving the rest with a thick layer of white salt.
-It created incredible landscapes of a pure white ground under the hot sun of the desert.
+It created incredible landscapes of pure white ground under the hot sun of the desert.

 In the maze of the only symmetric salt dome in the world, A magic salt lake surrounded by red hills all around.
 Qom salt dome has a very beautiful lake inside it amongst a very thick surface of salt crystals that looks like ice bulk from distance.